-A most unexpected event has shaken Nice out of its propriety and prepared the residents in that favoured spot for that perpetuation in cinders, which about seventeen hundred years ago befel the fashionable population of Pompeii and Herculanum.
-A letter from Nice of December 30, says :-- "The morning before last, about three o'clock, the inhabitants of this place were awakened from their sleep by a singular sensation of horizontal movement.
+A most unexpected event has shaken NICB out of its propriety and prepared the residents in that favoured spot for that perpetuation in cinders, which about seventeen hundred years ago befel the fashionable population of Pompeii and Herculanum.
+A letter from Nice of December 80, says :=- " The morning before last, about three o'clock, the inhabitants of this place were awakened from their sleep by a singular sensation of horizontal movement.
 At first, the greatest number thought it must be a dream, but they soon perceived that it was a terrible reality.
 Each house rocked gently on its foundations, as you may have seen young poplar trees swaying to and fro from a strong breeze.
 In an instant the whole town was on the alert.
 Every one rushed out, avoiding the streets, and seeking the gardens and fields, where many erected marquees to shelter themselves from the night air.
 The weather was delightful; the sky studded with countless stars, and everything above presenting a marked contrast with the confusion and disquietude of the population.
-Soon after, a second shock, and then a third, increased the general terror to the utmost point. in the army; it will console the unfortunate who Chimneys had been thrown to the ground-a long have already suffered, and animate to increased line of wall had fallen with a loud crashknew but that the town was about to be swallowed up, and the sea to close over the ancient Nickea of the Romans.
-The whole scene was herrible, but yet so strange that it had something of the charm of dreams, or of the supernatural.
-What added to the uneasiness was, that some Sicilians, who pretended to be learned in earthquake proceedings, anneanced that another shock was to be expected within twenty-four hours.
-In consequence, no one went to bed, and nearly all Nice spent the next night in bivouck.
-All the public vehicles of the town were hired, and carried off to the country to serve as shelter for as many persons as could be stowed into them, and many a tent was elected in the plain for the same purpose.
+Soon after, a second shock, and then a third, increased the general terror to the utmost point.
+Chimneys had been thrown to the ground - a long line of wall had fallen with a loud crash-no one knew but that the town was about to be swallowed up, and the sea to close over the ancient Nicæa of the Romans.
+The whole scene was horrible, but yet so strange that it had something of the charm of dreams, or of the supernatural.
+What added to the uneasiness was, that some Sicilians, who pretended to be learned in earthquake proceedings, announced that another shock was to be expected within twenty-four hours.
+In consequence, no one went to bed, and nearly all Nice spent the next night in bivouack.
+All the public vehicles of the town were hired, and carried off to the country to serve as shelter for as many persons as could be stowed into them, and many a tent was erected in the plain for the same purpose.
 However, everything passed over in quiet, and the expected polks of the houses did not take place."